developer-onizuka/OAuth2.0_AzureAD/README.md

 $ kubectl apply -f nginx-onprem-azureAD.yaml
 ```

-# 6. Access the Redirect
+# 6. Access to the Redirect URL
 You can access the redirect URL which you specified in the previous step, but you can refer to the steps below:

 https://github.com/developer-onizuka/istioAuth0#7-access-with-bearer-token